chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 substituting ``false`` and ``true`` for 0 and 1 above.
 Ranges with ``enum`` ``idxType`` use the 0th and 1st values in the enumeration in place of 0 and 1 above.
-If the enum only has a single value, the default value for the range is not specified by the language.
+If the enum only has a single value, the default value uses the 0th value as the low bound and has an undefined high bound; the ``.size`` query should be used with such ranges to determine whether or not the high bound is valid.

 .. _Ranges_Common_Operations:

 Common Operations